Who Can Be a Caregiver?

 Caring for Yourself

 It’s crucial to take time for yourself when caring for someone else.
-You may feel guilty or selfish, but without caring for yourself, you run the risk of burnout and exhaustion.
+You may feel guilty or selfish, but without caring for yourself, you run the risk of burnout and exhaustion, also referred to as compassion fatigue.
 Eventually, this can hinder the quality of care you are able to provide to your loved one.

 8 ways mesothelioma caregivers can care for themselves: